-Facebook receives the requested permissions and translates them into a set of granted permissions.
-The granted permissions may exclude requested permissions that are deprecated, or, in some cases, may add additional permissions.
-Two permissions, which Facebook calls "Basic Info/Default permissions" [7], are always added regardless of what is requested: public_profile and user_friends.
+Facebook receives the requested permissions and translates them into a set of granted permissions which may exclude requested permissions which are deprecated or in some cases add additional permissions.
+Two permissions are always added regardless of what is requested which Facebook calls "Basic Info/Default permissions" [14].
+These are public\profile, which gives access to the user's public profile, and user\friends, which gives access to the user's friends list.
 The documentation does not mention any other permissions that may be granted outside of what the developer requested.